Last Days Prophecy

 Welcome to our website

-Where, when did the nation of Israel begin?
+Where, and when did the nation of Israel begin?

 According to biblical tradition, the Hebrews are the people descended from Shem, one of Noah's sons, through Eber, the related ancestor, and Abraham.
 Gen. 7:21-23 states that the flood destroyed all life except that in Noah's ark; therefore, the whole human family descended from Noah and his sons: Japheth, Ham and Shem.
 As yet, not all of the names of related ancestors in the family lines can be identified.